Effective Communication in Your Direct Sourcing Program

 Generational Nuances

-Broadly speaking, each generation has distinct communication characteristics.
-Understanding the difference in focus and useful approach with each can contribute to the effectiveness of communication initiatives.
+Generally speaking, each generation has distinct communication characteristics.
+Understanding each generation’s differences in focus and approach can contribute to the effectiveness of communication initiatives.

 Generation Z

 Gen Z comprises 15% of the full-time independent workforce.
-The first digital-native generation in the workplace, Gen Zers have difficulty imagining how people worked without technology.
+The first digital-native generation in the workplace, Gen Zers have difficulty imagining how people used to work without technology.
 They rely heavily on technology, and many do a large part of their work on mobile phones.

 Focus: Excitement and fun